kulttuuri/containers-on-the-fly/README.md

 ![image](/additional_documentation/architecture.png)

 The installation consists of two parts:
-- the ``Main Server``, which contains the web servers (web interface), database, and local docker registry.
+- [Install the Main Server](#automatic-installation-main-server), which contains the web servers (web interface), database, and local docker registry.
 All Docker images will be added to the local docker registry and other servers can then utilize these images from one server.
 - ``Container Server(s)`` from which the virtual Docker reservations can be made.
 The container server can reside at the same location as the Main Server, or in multiple other servers.
 Users can make container reservations from these Container Servers.

 ### Automatic Installation: Main Server